American logistics in the Normandy campaign: Shipping

-One of the most useful unloading craft was the rhino ferry, a powered barge constructed from pontons.
+One of the most useful unloading craft was the rhino ferry, a powered barge constructed from pontoons.
 The other mainstay of the unloading effort was the 2.5 MTON amphibious truck known as the DUKW (and pronounced "duck").
 DUKWs were supposed to land on D-Day, but most were held offshore and arrived the following day.
 The Omaha and Utah beaches remained under artillery and sniper fire for several days, and as a result the naval officer in charge would not permit ships to anchor close to shore on the first two days.
 Some were as far as 12 to 15 mi offshore.
 This increased turnaround time for the unloading craft, especially the DUKWs, which were slow in the water.
 In some cases, DUKWs ran out of fuel.
 When this happened, their pumps failed, and they sank.

 The unloading craft were frequently overloaded, increasing wear and tear, and occasionally causing them to capsize.
 Ideally, a DUKW reaching the shore would be met by a mobile crane that could transfer the load to a waiting truck that could take it to the dump, but there were shortages of both trucks and cranes in the early weeks.
 DUKWs therefore often had to take cargo to the dumps themselves.
 Insufficient personnel at the dumps for unloading further slowed turnaround, as did the practice of crews, whose priority was getting the ship unloaded, of unloading more than one category of supply at once, resulting in a trip to more than one dump.
 This was resolved only when the commodity loaded ships started to arrive on 15 June.
 Cargo was sometimes deposited on the beach at low tide, and if not swiftly cleared was likely to be swamped by the rising tide.